okteto/remote-kubernetes/README.md

 ## License

-**Okteto for VS Code* is licensed under the Apache 2.0 License.
+**Remote - Kubernetes* is licensed under the Apache 2.0 License.

 This project adheres to the Contributor Covenant [code of conduct](code-of-conduct.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to hello@okteto.com.